Kate Shelley: Background

-Des Moines River bridge collapse
+Honey Creek bridge collapse

-Shelley gained fame due to her heroic actions in the aftermath of the collapse of the Des Moines River Bridge.
+Shelley gained fame due to her heroic actions in the aftermath of the collapse of the Honey Creek bridge near Moingona.

 On the afternoon of July 6, 1881, heavy thunderstorms caused a flash flood of Honey Creek, Iowa, washing out timbers that supported the railroad trestle.
-A pusher locomotive sent from Moingona to check track conditions crossed the Des Moines River bridge, but plunged into Honey Creek when the bridge fell away at about 11pm, with a crew of four — Edgar Wood, A.P.
+A pusher locomotive sent from Moingona to check track conditions crossed the Des Moines River bridge, but plunged into Honey Creek when the bridge there fell away at about 11pm, with a crew of four — Edgar Wood, A.P.
 Olmstead, Adam Agar, and Patrick Donahue.

 Shelley heard the crash, and knew that an eastbound express passenger train was due in Moingona about midnight, stopping shortly before heading east over the Des Moines River and then Honey Creek.
 She found two surviving crew members, Wood and Agar, and shouted that she would get help, having to cross the Des Moines River bridge along the way.
 The lantern she brought with her went out, and she crawled the span on her hands and knees, with only lightning for illumination.
-Once across, she had to walk approximately two miles to the Moingona depot to sound the alarm.
+Once across, she had to walk approximately two miles to the Moingona depot to sound the alarm and stop the passenger train.
 She then led a party back to rescue Wood and Agar.
 Wood was pulled to safety by a rope, while Agar couldn't be reached until the floodwaters began to recede.
 Pat Donahue's body was eventually found in a cornfield a quarter mile downstream from the bridge, but A.P.
 Olmsted was never found.
 The passenger train was stopped at Scranton, with about 200 aboard.